wp-plugins/google-maps-bank/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Google Maps Bank comes handy with  Markers, Polylines, Polygons, Layers, Directions, Advanced Settings!
+Google Maps Bank comes handy with  Markers, Polylines, Polygons, Layers, Directions, Advanced Settings.
 What else needed!

 == Description ==

-**WP Google Maps Bank** is the simplest yet powerful plugin ever created for WordPrss!
+**WP Google Maps Bank** is the simplest yet powerful plugin ever created for WordPress!

 Add a customized Google map to your WordPress posts and/or pages quickly and easily with the supplied shortcode.